docker/docs/content/language/nodejs/containerize.md

 You can test the application locally without Docker before you continue building and running the application with Docker.
-This section requires you to have Node.js 18 or later installed on your machine.
+This section requires you to have Node.js 18 installed on your machine.
 Download and install [Node.js](https://nodejs.org/).

 Open a terminal, change directory to the `docker-nodejs-sample` directory, and